BROWARDLANDLORD.COM

 SERvICES

 Unlawful Detainer.
-Eviction of guests, boyfriends, girlfriends, friends, and relatives, who do not pay rent.
-Notice to vacate
+Removal of guests who do not pay rent

 unlawful Detainer